wp-plugins/relevanssi/readme.txt

 removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
-* Known issue: Relevanssi doesn't play nice with widgets that display recent posts.
-Right now it makes them disappear.
-Help with this problem would be most welcome.
-* Known issue: In general, multiple Loops on the search page may cause surprising results, and please make sure the actual search results are the first loop.
+* Known issue: In general, multiple Loops on the search page may cause surprising results.
+Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?